 Adapting the NPR estimator to a value added production function is trivial if one has data on firms' expected year-ahead value added.
-In this case, one can simply change $y$ in the estimation algorithm from log turnover to log value added and the resultant estimates will have a value added interpretation.
-If such data is unavailable, but one instead possesses data on firms' expected material inputs in addition to expected turnover and employment, one can use copula methods to estimate expected log value added.
-Specifically, firms' subjective \emph{joint} distribution between expected turnover and expected materials can be estimated by applying a parametric copula to firms' subjective marginal distributions.\footnote{One could, for example, fit the normal copula to match the observed correlation between observed turnover and materials.} One can then take an adequately large number of draws of expected turnover and intermediates from this joint subjective distribution, calculate $\text{ln}(turnover-intermediates)$ for each draw and recover expected log value added as the mean over the random draws where this quantity is defined (i.e. when $(turnover-intermediates)$ is greater than zero).
-Equipped with an estimate of expected value added, one can again simply set $y$ as log value added rather than log turnover and proceed with the iterative NPR estimation algorithm detailed in subsection \ref{subsect:estimation}.
-Although in theory possible, we do not explore this extension in our empirical application the data because expectations of material inputs were only elicited in the 2017 wave of the MES, leading to small industry-specific samples.\footnote{Copula methods can also be employed in (non-linear) gross output product functions with both labor and intermediates where the joint distribution for both variables is required.}
+In this case, one can simply change $y$ in the estimation algorithm from log sales to log value added and the resultant estimates will have a value added interpretation.
+If such data is unavailable, but one instead possesses data on firms' expected material inputs in addition to expected sales and employment, one can use copula methods to estimate expected log value added.
+Specifically, firms' subjective \emph{joint} distribution between expected sales and expected materials can be estimated by applying a parametric copula to firms' subjective marginal distributions.\footnote{One could, for example, fit the normal copula to match the observed correlation between observed sales and materials.} One can then take an adequately large number of draws of expected sales and intermediates from this joint subjective distribution, calculate $\text{ln}(sales-intermediates)$ for each draw and recover expected log value added as the mean over the random draws where this quantity is defined (i.e.,when $(sales-intermediates)$ is greater than zero).
+Equipped with an estimate of expected value added, one can again simply set $y$ as log value added rather than log sales and proceed with the iterative NPR estimation algorithm detailed in subsection \ref{subsect:estimation}.
+Although theoretically possible, we do not explore this extension in our empirical application because expectations of material inputs were only elicited in the 2017 wave of the MES, leading to small industry-specific samples.\footnote{Copula methods can also be employed in (non-linear) gross output production functions with both labor and intermediates where the joint distribution for both variables is required.}